static-web-server/static-web-server/CONTRIBUTING.md

 - [Submitting a Pull Request](./docs/PULL_REQUESTS.md#submitting-a-pull-request)
 - [Commit Guidelines](./docs/COMMITS.md)

+## Using AI assistants

+Using an AI assistant to write code, issue descriptions, or PR descriptions is welcome.
+However, the human author is responsible for understanding the submitted code and defending it in review.
+A PR whose author cannot discuss the change gets closed.

+## Triage

+Maintainers close issues and PRs without detailed review when a change does not align with the project's direction, duplicates existing work, or is not worth the time to review.
+Closures are routine and carry no judgment of the contributor.
+If you have context that changes the picture, reopen, follow up in the thread, or ping a maintainer in Discord to continue the discussion.

 ## Documentation

 Improving SWS documentation greatly helps everyone trying to use it.

 - The main website documentation is hosted in the repository and can be improved by following [the documentation instructions](https://static-web-server.net/building-from-source/#building-documentation-from-source).
-- The API documentation (rendered at [docs.rs/static-web-server](https://docs.rs/static-web-serve)) is stored as rustdoc comments directly in the source.
+- The API documentation (rendered at [docs.rs/static-web-server](https://docs.rs/static-web-server)) is stored as rustdoc comments directly in the source.

 ## Help